Hamilton High School (Chandler, Arizona): Statistics

 US News reports in 2019 a 95% graduation rate, 51% reading proficiency, 51% mathematics proficiency, 35% passed an AP examination, and 44% attempting an AP examination with an overall rating is 90.78/100.
 According to the report Hamilton ranked 15th in the Phoenix Metropolitan Area, 23rd in the state of Arizona, and 1,590th nationally.
 Starting in 2019's Arizona Measurement for Educational Readiness to Inform Teachers (AzMERIT), which replaced the Arizona's Instrument to Measure Standards (AIMS) testing, indicating students were 88.6% prepared.

 The same report says 22% are free lunch program participants, 3% are reduce-price lunch program, and 25% meet the qualifications of being economically disadvantaged.

 Other events

 Hamilton hosted the Breaking Barriers for Excellence Equity Symposium 2019 for improving student teacher relationships.

 The non-denominational Phoenix Church of Christ holds events on Wednesday nights and Sunday in the auditorium.

-Hamilton has also hosted multiple Arizona Marching Band Association (AzMBA) and Arizona Band & Orchestra Directors Association (ABODA) events.
+Hamilton has also hosted multiple Arizona Marching Band Association (AzMBA) and Arizona Band and Orchestra Directors Association (ABODA) events.
 This includes the 2019 ABODA Division II & IV Marching Band Semifinals, 2021 ABODA Division I & III Marching Band Semifinals, and the 2023 AzMBA Division 2A & 5A Championships.
 They are slated to hold the 2024 AzMBA Division 3A & 4A Championships as well.

 Athletics

-Hamilton is an Arizona Interscholastic Association (AIA) member school offering boys and girls sports complying with Title IX.
+Hamilton is an Arizona Interscholastic Association (AIA) member school offering boys and girls sports adhering to Chandler Unified School District (CUSD) Title IX compliance.
 Student athletes can participate in varsity, junior varsity, and freshmen only teams as well as individual sports under the AIA's 6A Conference.
 Hamilton Athletics consist of these sports: